tflem/commandify/README.md

 # Commandify

-> This is just a simple note-taking application, featuring Turbo as well as:
+> A simple command-tracking application, featuring Turbo as well as:

 - Ruby on Rails 7.0.2.4
 - Ruby 3.1.2